-- To contextualise SSE's estimated economic contribution we use national GDP and employment data from statistics authorities.
-2021 data are not yet available for all the relevant statistics.
-Consequently, where 2021 data are not available SSE's estimated economic contribution in FY22 is compared to statistics from the latest year for which data are available.
+To contextualise SSE's estimated economic contribution we use national GDP and employment data from statistics authorities.
+2022 data are not yet available for all the relevant statistics.
+Consequently, where 2022 data are not available SSE's estimated economic contribution in FY23 is compared to statistics from the latest year for which data are available.
 GDP data are inflated to current prices.
-This means that the impact of COVID-19 on the UK economy is not captured in the contextual comparisons, other than UK GVA. - SSE's economic contribution over 2021/22 reflects a number of structural changes within SSE plc during the reporting year.
-These include the disposal of its Contracting and Rail business; the formation NEOS Networks, a standalone joint venture Telecoms business; and the sale of SSE's stake in SGN.